 “It was amazingly effective at helping me to focus and relax quickly and motivate me to use it to relax more often.”
 Writer Jess Barron

-Ariel Garten explains the benefits of her company’s Muse: the brain sensing headband, an EEG headset for enhancing meditation.
+In this video, Ariel Garten explains the benefits of her company’s EEG headset for enhancing meditation:

 Health publication Livestrong writer Jess Barron notes:

 “According to the American Psychological Association (APA)’s 2010 Stress in American survey nearly 70 percent of Americans experience physical and mental symptoms of stress, but only 37 percent think they are doing very well at managing stress.

 “And then there’s distraction.

 “A 2010 Harvard University study found that 46.9 percent of their waking hours thinking about something other than what they’re doing, and this mind-wandering typically makes them unhappy.

 “(Wait a second, what was I just typing?
 I have to update my Facebook status and check my Twitter @replies.)

 “The Muse brain-sensing headband — created by 35-year-old psychotherapist and neuroconsultant Ariel Garten and her Toronto-based company called InteraXon, looks a little bit sci-fi cyborg, but it’s well-designed and fairly comfortable to wear.